-Fat is an essential part of a healthy diet, provides energy for aerobic type exercise, and is needed for the absorption of the fat-soluble vitamins A, D, E, and K. Fat provides more than double the number of calories as carbohydrates or protein on a gram per gram basis.
-The total amount and types of fats that you choose may play a role in how effective your dietary strategies are for fat loss and achieving an optimal body composition for your sport.
-In general, unsaturated fats are heart-healthier than saturated or trans fats.
+Fat is essential for the absorption of certain vitamins including vitamins A, D, E, and K. Each gram of fat provides 9 calories of energy, which is more than double the calories in a gram of protein or carbohydrate.
+This makes fat the most energydense nutrient.
+The total amount and types of fats that you consume can affect heart health and body composition.
+In general, unsaturated fats are healthier than saturated or trans fats.
 The TCF7L2 gene is involved in body weight regulation and body composition.
 Research shows that individuals who possess the TT variant of TCF7L2 experience greater weight loss when they consume lower-to-moderate fat diets, in comparison to when they consume higher fat diets.
-For those with the CC or TC variant, there is no difference in weight loss based on the amount of fat consumed, although lower total energy intakes are needed to create a calorie deficit.
+For those with the CC or TC variant, there is no difference in weight loss based on the amount of fat consumed.